AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/organize-data/assets/remove-assets.md

 # Remove assets

-Follow this procedure to remove assets from OCS.
+Follow this procedure to remove assets from AVEVA Data Hub.

 To remove a single asset: